fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 ```

 !!! note "What is `runId` and what is it for?"
     `runId` is the [id that Github uniquely assigns to the workflow](https://github.com/orgs/community/discussions/26965) and is part of the Github Context.
-We use this to uniquely associate this instance with the workflow, ensuring it only runs the intended jobs.
+We use this to uniquely associate this instance with the workflow's CI jobs, ensuring it only runs the intended jobs.

 !!! note "What is `threshold` for?"
-    `threshold` here defines a timeout for how long this instance can remain in the state; we’ll explain this fully in the Expiration section below.
+    `threshold` here defines a timeout for how long this instance can remain in a specific state; we’ll explain this fully in the Expiration section below.

 ### Initialization and Indirect Signaling

 After creation, the instance begins initializing itself.
 Since the controlplane and the instances cannot communicate directly, they use indirect signaling through a shared database.

-The instance performs two essential initialization steps:
+The instance performs two [essential initialization steps](./instance-bootstrap.md):

 - Pre-runner Script: Runs the user-defined script on the instance.
 - Runner Registration: The instance registers itself as a GitHub Actions runner using the `runId`.